 Grading of the area immediately to the north of Morris Manor will cause all storm runoff to flow in swales parallel to but offset from the base of the proposed six foot high block wall dividing The Shores, Phase I from Morris Manor.
 The runoff will flow either to the newly constructed ponding area or to the proposed ponding area in the southwest corner of The Shores.
-The runoff from the roofs and the proposed private roads, driveways, and sidewalks is designed to flow either into the newly constructed ponding area or to the north into Indian School Road via the private road on the west side of The Shores.
+The runoff from the roofs and the proposed private roads, driveways, and siderunoff from the roofs and the proposed private roads, driveways, and siderunoff from the roofs and the proposed private road on the west side of the north into Indian School Road via the private road on the west side of the Shores.

 This drainage plan is the same as was originally designed and approved in the report, The Shores Drainage Report, by Bohannan, Huston & Associates, July 1972, except that with the addition of two new ponding areas now, the actual external runoff to the Indian School Road has been reduced.
-The revised The Shores, Phase I Development Plan of May 6, 1977 reduced the number of lots planned for the southwest corner of The Shores and left the proposed percentage of pervious to imperious areas and the average coefficient of runoff virtually unchanged.
+The revised The Shores, runoff to the Indian School Road has been reduced the number of lots planned Phase I Development Plan of May 6, 1977 reduced the number of lots planned for the southwest corner of The Shores and left the proposed percentage of pervious to imperious areas and the average coefficient of runoff virtually unchanged.

-The following calculations show that the proposed ponding area for the south-west corner of The Shores has sufficient capacity to store without over-flowing the entire runoff from a 100 year storm of the 641.93 foot long strip of grassed land separating The Shores townhouses from Morris Manor:
+The following calculations show that the proposed ponding area for the southwest corner of The Shores has sufficient capacity to store without overflowing the entire runoff from a 100 year storm of the 641.93 foot long strip of grassed land separating The Shores townhouses from Morris Manor:

-Grassed Strip Area $642' \times 35' + 50' \times 40' = 24,470 \text{ S.F.}$
+Grassed Strip Area 642' X 35' + 50' X 40' = 24,470 S.F.

-24,470 S.F. = $\frac{1 \text{ Acre}}{43,560 \text{ S.F.}}$.56 Acres
+.56 Acres 24,470 S.F. = 1 Acre = 43,560 S.F.